You want it.

 I hear you!!!!
 I really do.
 My twins were around that age when I started blogging and freelance writing.
 This is what I did:

 - I only blogged when it was nap time.
-I was a nap nazi and had my twins on the same schedule from the day they were born (eating, sleeping and even pooping at times!).
+I was diligent on my twins being on the same schedule from the day they were born (eating, sleeping and even pooping at times!).
 Work on naps for both your children or at least quiet time.
 A pack-n-play can do wonders for 30 minutes of blogging time.

 - Batch your tasks.
 When you have a chunk of time, work on ONE task.
 This might mean block one: think of 4 blog post ideas, block two: think of 4 blog outlines, block three: write a draft for one blog post, block 4: continue to write that draft until it’s done.